Metrics for Project Management: How to Measure & Track Success

 KPI stands for key performance indicator.
 A KPI is a metric of performance and determines if you are achieving success in an organization.
 KPIs are used as indicators that look backwards in most contexts.
 KPIs can also be found inside a Key Result in an OKR.
 Learn more about the difference between OKRs and KPIs.

 OKR stands for objectives and key results.
-It is a goal-setting framework which helps create clarity, focus, transparency, engagement, and alignment by organizing predetermined objectives and the key results or the metrics that show progress towards the objective.
+It is a goal-setting framework that helps create clarity, focus, transparency, engagement, and alignment.
+This is through organizing predetermined objectives and the key results or the metrics that show progress towards the objective.
+Some of the world’s best-known companies, including Google and Amazon, use OKRs.

-The “O” in OKRs; the thing to be accomplished which should be specific, measurable, time-bound, and ideally, quantifiable.
+The “O” in OKRs — the thing to be accomplished that should be specific, measurable, time-bound, and ideally, quantifiable.
+An objective should detail what you want to achieve.
+There can be more than one objective within project management, though each has one to three key results.

 Goals are longer-range and broader than objectives.
-They are typically said in the context of a 3-year or a 5-year aspiration.
+They are typically said in the context of a three- or five-year aspiration.
 Goals are meant to be broad for a timeframe that extends beyond the period of one year.
 They can be broad and general and do not require quantification or a specific deadline.

-What are the project management critical success factors?
+What are critical success factors in project management?

-Here are six factors managers can measure to create metrics that determine project success:
+Here are six factors that managers can measure to create metrics that determine project success:

 - Benefits resulting from the capability delivered by a project